Home News 41.8% of Brazilians have switched to buying from wholesalers to cope with rising prices...

-41,8% of Brazilians started buying from wholesalers to bypass the rising prices
+41.8% of Brazilians have switched to buying from wholesalers to cope with rising prices.

 Inflation has caused significant changes in the consumption habits of the Brazilian population.
-A survey conducted by Brazil Panels Consulting, in partnership with Behavior Insights, reveals that 41,8% of consumers started buying food from wholesalers to save money.
-The study, what you heard 1.056 Brazilians from all regions of the country between March 11 and 23, 2025, highlights the impact of rising prices on the household budget and the strategies adopted to navigate this scenario
+A survey conducted by Brazil Panels Consultoria, in partnership with Behavior Insights, reveals that 41.8% of consumers have started buying food at wholesalers to save money.
+The study, which surveyed 1,056 Brazilians from all regions of the country between March 11 and 23, 2025, highlights the impact of rising prices on household budgets and the strategies adopted to overcome this situation.

-According to the research, 95,1% of respondents state that the cost of living has increased in the last 12 months.
-Only 3% consider that prices remained stable and 1,9% perceive a reduction.
-The perception of acceleration in price increases is also alarming: 97,2% feel that food prices have risen rapidly, making inflation a daily concern
+According to the survey, 95.1% of respondents say the cost of living has increased in the last 12 months.
+Only 3% believe prices have remained stable, and 1.9% perceive a decrease.
+The perception of accelerating price increases is also alarming: 97.2% feel that food prices have risen rapidly, making inflation a daily concern.

-Food was the sector most impacted by the rising prices, second 94,7% of respondents.
-In light of this scenario, besides going to the wholesalers, other behavioral changes were identified 17,4% started shopping at neighborhood markets to reduce the amount of products purchased, 5,2% chose fairs in search of better prices and 33,4% kept the usual purchase location
+Food was the sector most impacted by rising prices, according to 94.7% of those interviewed.
+Faced with this scenario, in addition to going to wholesalers, other behavioral changes were identified: 17.4% started buying at neighborhood markets to reduce the quantity of products purchased, 5.2% opted for farmers' markets in search of better prices, and 33.4% maintained their usual place of purchase.

-Besides looking for cheaper establishments, brazilians also reduced the number of items in the cart.
-The research revealed that more than half of the population (50,5% stopped buying olive oil, while 46,1% cut the beef.
-Even basic and traditional everyday products, like coffee (34,6%), eggs (20%), fruits and vegetables (12,7%), milk (9%) and rice (7,1%), they entered the layoffs list
+In addition to seeking out cheaper establishments, Brazilians have also reduced the number of items in their shopping carts.
+The survey revealed that more than half of the population (50.5%) stopped buying olive oil, while 46.1% cut back on beef.
+Even basic and traditional everyday products, such as coffee (34.6%), eggs (20%), fruits and vegetables (12.7%), milk (9%), and rice (7.1%), were included in the list of cuts.

 Future impact

-The study also investigated expectations for the next 12 months, and the results point to a scenario of ongoing concern: 65,9% of Brazilians believe that the cost of living will continue to rise, while 23% expect prices to rise more moderately.
-Only 8% believe that the values will remain stable, and 3,1% see a possible reduction
+The study also investigated expectations for the next 12 months, and the results point to a scenario of continued concern: 65.9% of Brazilians believe that the cost of living will continue to increase, while 23% expect prices to rise more moderately.
+Only 8% think prices will remain stable, and 3.1% foresee a possible reduction.

-In light of this reality, brazilians have clear opinions on the measures the government should take to contain the rise in prices.
-The reduction of taxes on basic goods was identified as the main solution for 61,6% of the respondents.
-The price control of essential items, as foods and energy, was cited by 55,6%, while 35,6% believe that the minimum wage increase could help rebalance purchasing power.
-Other 25,4% request stricter enforcement against price abuses, 20,7% mention the need to reduce interest rates and 17,7% highlight the impact of fuel costs on inflation
+Given this reality, Brazilians have clear opinions on the measures the government should take to curb rising prices.
+Reducing taxes on basic goods was cited as the main solution by 61.6% of respondents.
+Price controls on essential items, such as food and energy, were mentioned by 55.6%, while 35.6% believe that adjusting the minimum wage could help rebalance purchasing power.
+Another 25.4% call for greater oversight against price gouging, 20.7% mention the need to reduce interest rates, and 17.7% highlight the impact of fuel costs on inflation.

 E-Commerce Update